 Small noncoding RNAs can be used to predict if a person has breast cancer, concluded researchers who contributed to The Cancer Genome Atlas (TCGA) project.

 A protein that fuels an inflammatory pathway does not turn off in breast cancer, resulting in an increase in cancer stem cells, according to new research.

 Digital mammography screening with the new photon-counting technique offers high diagnostic performance, according to a new study.

-The researchers found that use of breast reconstruction in women undergoing mastectomy for breast cancer increased significantly, from 46 percent in 1998 to 63 percent in 2007.
+Use of breast reconstruction in women undergoing mastectomy for breast cancer increased significantly, from 46% in 1998 to 63% in 2007.

 Androgen and vitamin D receptors can be targeted in breast cancer, according to new research.